isomerpages/nhg-jsmc/_programs/Track Speakers/Track 1.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>Mr. Zhang Ruyi is an Assistant Nurse Clinician at Khoo Teck Puat Hospital
-with over 18 years of experience in nursing, specializing in community healthcare and mental health.</p>
+with over 18 years of experience in nursing, specializing in community healthcare and mental health.
+Having previously served at the Institute of Mental Health, he now leads KTPH@Home and innovative programmes for frequent emergency department attendees.</p>
-<p></p>
-<p>Having previously served at the Institute of Mental Health, he now leads
-KTPH@Home and innovative programmes for frequent emergency department attendees.</p>
 <p></p>
 <p>His work, particularly the Alcoholic Related Frequent Attender (ARFA)
 programme, has received multiple recognitions, including the NHG Research